owlsspell/nestJS-graphQL-search-API/README.md

-# NestJS GraphQL Template
+# NestJS GraphQL Search API

-A production-ready boilerplate/template for building scalable GraphQL APIs with NestJS, TypeORM, and PostgreSQL.
-This template provides a solid foundation with authentication, Docker support, and best practices out of the box.
+This project is a NestJS GraphQL API for searching authors and books.
+It is **based on a NestJS boilerplate**: [boilerplate](https://github.com/dmytroPolhul/nestjs-boilerplate).
+It uses **PostgreSQL** as a database and **Redis** for caching search results.
+Rate limiting is enabled to prevent excessive requests.

 ## Tech Stack